gojiplus/ttmm/README.md

 streamlit run app/app.py
 ```

+The app allows you to index repositories (local or remote via GitIngest), explore hotspots, get AI-powered insights, and search interactively.
+Features include:

+* **Repository indexing** from local paths, Git URLs, or GitIngest links
+* **Automatic repository summary** with key metrics and analysis
+* **AI-enhanced analysis** with OpenAI integration (optional)
+* **Hotspot detection** and complexity analysis
+* **Natural language search** over code symbols

-The app allows you to index a repository, explore hotspots, ask a question and see the call graph interactively.
-It is designed to run on [Streamlit Community Cloud](https://streamlit.io/cloud) – simply push this repository to GitHub and deploy the app by pointing to `app/app.py`.
+The app is designed to run on [Streamlit Community Cloud](https://streamlit.io/cloud) – simply push this repository to GitHub and deploy the app by pointing to `app/app.py`.

 ## Development & tests